Headshot photo of Dennis Tran

 Through my work, I’ve:

-• Provided lived expertise and co-created Autism and Neurodiversity Education Courses and modules for the Autism Society of America
+• Provided lived expertise and co-created Autism and Neurodiversity Education courses and modules for the Autism Society of America

-• Created training, education, and FAQs content for Vablet, a healthcare sales enablement platform
+• Created training, education, and FAQs content for vablet, a healthcare sales enablement platform

 My Journey